lr-m/GhidrOllama/README.md

 *Note:* This script also supports remote instances, set the IP address and port during first configuration.

-## Usage

-1. Place the *GhidrOllama.py* script and the *ghidrollama_utils* directory in your Ghidra script directory (usually `~/ghidra_scripts`).
-2. Find a function/instruction you want to feed to the LLM
-3. Run the script from the Script Manager window
-4. If this is the first time running the script, complete the initial configuration (this can be changed later)
-5. Select how you want to function/instruction to be analysed
-6. Wait until the output is printed to the console (wait time varies depending on model and specifications of host)

 ## What can it do?

 1. Explain the function that is currently in the decompiler window